Islands are one of the most interesting settings for a film, and it doesn't even matter if it's a tropical haven or deserted hellhole.

-Whether the island setting involves a grand escape, a ghost story, or a dinosaur rampage, we’re interested!
-Here are our favorite picks for the best movies that take place on an island.
+But whether the island setting involves a grand escape, a ghost story, or even a dinosaur rampage, we're in for it!

 A year passes in just 30 minutes on this island.
 Childhood slips through the kids' fingertips.
 Old age illnesses catch up to the adults at lightning speed.
 It's pretty horrifying, really.